 Domestic Travel Funding Outside the Boston Area

 Note: These deadlines are for independent clinical funding applications outside of the Greater Boston area.
 OCP will contact students in externship placements about applications for travel within the Boston area.

 Winter Term Independent Clinical

-Independent clinical students may apply for Winter Term domestic funding once.
+Independent clinical students may apply for winter term independent clinical domestic funding once.
 If students are contemplating applying for two Winter Term domestic independent clinical placements, please plan accordingly.

 Students receiving HLS financial aid – defined as being eligible for and receiving at least $20,500 in the form of an educational loan certified by Student Financial Services office, or the equivalent for international students, are eligible to receive funding up to $2,000 to cover the costs of travel and housing.

 Students who are not receiving any HLS financial aid are eligible to receive funding up to $1,000.